 Local line managers/supervisors of apprentices provide day to day supervision and management, ensuring that the role aligns to competency required of the standard.

 Ensure that regular meetings take place between local managers, the apprentice, and the training provider to ensure the apprenticeship is on target and to resolve any issues which may arise.
+Remember the apprentice is likely to require much more detailed training than a non-apprentice recruit.

 Six months before the end of the apprenticeship ensure that conversation have taken place with regard to the End Point Assessment and how this will be delivered.